DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 Users will see a Referral Page Banner after signing up for any campaign configured for this feature, which refers them to their Alpha Referral Page.

-We offer two versions of the RAF copy across all referral pages.
-One - incentive specific, alluding to a \$10 gift card reward for the Alpha & Beta, and the second, an incentive-less version.
+When the `DS_ENABLE_REFER_FRIENDS_INCENTIVE` ENV variable is set to `true`, incentive-specific RAF copy is displayed across all referral pages, alluding to a \$10 gift card reward for the Alpha & Beta.
+Otherwise incentive-less RAF copy is displayed.

-The `DS_ENABLE_REFER_FRIENDS_INCENTIVE` ENV variable toggles between the two.
-If set to `true`, the incentive specific copy will display.

 ## Details